cncf/devstats.archive/docker/README.md

 # Minimal devstats image

-- If you only want to deploy from host, you can use `Dockerfile.minimal` to build devstats image.
+- If you only want to deploy from host, you can use `Dockerfile.minimal` and `makefile.minimal` to build minimal devstats image.
 It will skip all tools needed to bootstrap database and deploy projects.